Working with Anxiety

 You see, anxiety can be summarized in a simple equation:

-So early humans developed a capacity for thought — the ability to remember past experiences and project them to the future.
-That way, if they spotted a lion, they wouldn’t go back to that place.
-And although we, as humans, have since developed many other such responses to threat, that early fight/flight/freeze response is still wired into our nervous systems.
+So early humans developed the ability to remember past experiences and project them to the future.
+That way, if they spotted a lion, they would remember the potential danger and wouldn’t go back to that place.

 After all, anxiety feels bad because we’re supposed to want to relieve it — if we didn’t, it wouldn’t have been effective in getting us away from danger.
 It’s just doing its job a little too well.